-So you’re thinking of writing a grant?
+So you’re thinking of writing a grant.
 Or maybe your mentor has politely suggested that it would be in your best interest to do so.
 But, where do you start?

-After carefully planning the time necessary for the whole grant writing process, you are ready to attack your Specific Aims page!
+After carefully planning the time necessary for the whole grant writing process, you are ready to attack your Specific Aims page.
 If you are at the stage where you are about to write a grant, there is no doubt that you’ve heard by now that the Specific Aims page is the most important part of the grant.
 It sets the stage for your entire proposal, and most often, is where you will make or break it with the reviewers.

 The introductory paragraph of your specific aims should convey (in this order):

-The obesity epidemic in the United States puts a majority of the population at an increased risk of developing cardiovascular diseases, including coronary artery disease, stroke, myocardial infarction, and hypertension.
+- The obesity epidemic in the United States puts a majority of the population at an increased risk of developing cardiovascular diseases, including coronary artery disease, stroke, myocardial infarction, and hypertension.
 This results in a burden on the healthcare system exceeding $100 billion in the United States alone.

 - What is currently known about the topic:

-Differential effects on white and brown adipose tissue are associated with obesity: in contrast to white adipose tissue (WAT), brown adipose tissue (BAT) is highly vascularized, rich in mitochondria, and high in oxygen consumption.
+- Differential effects on white and brown adipose tissue are associated with obesity: in contrast to white adipose tissue (WAT), brown adipose tissue (BAT) is highly vascularized, rich in mitochondria, and high in oxygen consumption.
 The presence of active BAT in human adults has recently been confirmed and the amount of BAT is negatively correlated with age and obesity.
 Perivascular adipose tissue surrounding the thoracic aorta is morphologically and biochemically similar to BAT.
-Vasodilation enhancing factors are released from this depot in both mice and humans, and non-invasive imaging inversely correlates the amount of perivascular BAT with metabolic syndrome and coronary atherosclerosis.
+Vasodilation-enhancing factors are released from this depot in both mice and humans, and non-invasive imaging inversely correlates the amount of perivascular BAT with metabolic syndrome and coronary atherosclerosis.

 - The critical gap in knowledge:

-However, the exact role of VEGF-A in the perivascular BAT depot is largely unknown and published studies focus predominantly on WAT-like depots including visceral and abdominal perivascular adipose tissue.
+- However, the exact role of VEGF-A in the perivascular BAT depot is largely unknown, and published studies focus predominantly on WAT-like depots including visceral and abdominal perivascular adipose tissue.

 Next, provide a paragraph of information that begins with the most broadly related facts and narrows down to the focus of the current application.
 This paragraph should clearly state:

-The long-term goal of the application
+- The long-term goal of the application

-The overall objective of the proposal
+- The overall objective of the proposal

-The central hypothesis
+- The central hypothesis

-Characterize a novel mouse model with VEGF-A ablation in brown adipocytes.
+- Characterize a novel mouse model with VEGF-A ablation in brown adipocytes.

 Could be better written as:

-To determine a role for brown adipocyte-derived VEGF-A in BAT thermogenic capacity and glucose homeostasis in vivo.
+- To determine a role for brown adipocyte-derived VEGF-A in BAT thermogenic capacity and glucose homeostasis in vivo.

 Each aim should be followed by a working hypothesis that relates back to your central hypothesis and a brief description of the experimental approach and expected outcome.

-Taken together, we anticipate that our understanding of VEGF-A function and signaling in brown adipocytes will facilitate the identification of novel therapeutic targets for treatment of obesity and insulin resistance.
+- Taken together, we anticipate that our understanding of VEGF-A function and signaling in brown adipocytes will facilitate the identification of novel therapeutic targets for the treatment of obesity and insulin resistance.
 Second, utilizing novel mouse models to determine whether brown adipose-derived VEGF-A is critical to vascular function will provide new insight and potential targets for the clinical treatment of obesity and its co-morbidities.

 A wise professor once remarked that the aims page is not done until you have gone through 17 drafts.
 While there may be some variability in the actual number, this is not far off in terms of the effort it takes to generate a convincing aims page that will give you the best chance of getting funded.
 Armed with this knowledge, it’s time to start writing!

-Read the complete Grant Writing series:
+Read the Complete Grant Writing series: